Sculpture & Shadow Installations/Videos

 I am continuing a way of working which utilizes materials that play with organic/inorganic imagery and femininity/practices and tropes often assigned as feminine in society, producing in multiples to create an alternate environment of new 'species' which will eventually form the basis of an immersive installation.
 Using processes from my previous work, such as the repurposing clothing and domestic objects and beading natural elements, I eventually hope to produce an entire landscape of plant-like objects and scenery to subvert the stereotypical, flat “paradise” image often portrayed of the Caribbean.

 In creating a gaudy, fantasy world full of beauty and farce, I also wish to take a closer look at myself and explore a more personal aspect of why I am drawn to this kind of work; internalizing the idea of escapsim used by tourists when they come to the region to transfigure the world around me.
 I have also begun experimenting with plastic tampon covers, both as visually appealing objects that fit the aesthetic and as something which very intimately crosses a boundary of inorganic/man-made items intersecting a natural process, like the invasiveness of the paradise narrative.
+The work is increasingly referencing not only flora or fauna, but anatomical/biological imagery and processes in form and materials, extending the fantasy of escaping not only from one’s outer environment, but from one’s very own body.

 Thes 'Biorhythms' videos play with expectations of life cycles and natural beauty, the decorated shells becoming animated when covered in synthetic material, and in a somewhat ironic depiction of how decay works in this fictional environment, becoming still and lifeless after reverting to their natural states.